alemdaroglu/route-planner-full-stack/README.md

 - Check Swagger UI from http://localhost:8080/swagger-ui to get API specs
 - PGAdmin is set up at http://localhost:5050/.
 First time you go there, you'll need to set up the db connection.
 Select "Add New Server" -> Under "General", enter "db" for "Name", switch to "Connection" tab, "Host name" is "db", "Username" is "admin", "Password" is "secret".
 Then hit "Save".

+### Tips
+- After registering your first user, you should update it from PGAdmin UI to set its role as "ADMIN", to fully access the API.
+Other users can stay as "AGENCY".
+- You can use the requests in json files in the repo root to bulk insert locations and transportations, if you want.
+(POST api/locations/bulk and POST api/transportations/bulk)

 ## Tech Stack
 ### Backend: